mrkkrp/markkarpov.com/post/digital-photography-workflow.md

 I use [Darktable][darktable].
 It follows the “non-destructive” editing model, meaning that your RAW files stay intact.
 Instead it creates files in the XMP format that describe the operations you apply to the RAW files.
-Then you can export the results as e.g. JPEG files.
+Then you can export the results as e.g. JPEG images.

 ## Storing the photos

-So the only thing that changes is the XMP files and those can be store in version control system such as [Git][git].
+The only thing that changes is the XMP files and those can be stored in version control system such as [Git][git].
 Git is something most software developers use to keep track of changes in source code.
-Since I'm a developer was natural for me to see that I can store the XMP files of Darktable in a Git repository.
+Since I'm a developer, it was natural for me to see that I can store the XMP files of Darktable in a Git repository.
 This way I can use [GitHub][github] as my backup and I can go back and forth in history of edits so that nothing can be lost.